Follicular Phase: What It Is and How it Impacts You

 A study was done in 2010 which stated that a follicular phase can be considered short when it falls below 11 days.
 A shorter follicular phase could impact your likelihood of getting pregnant.

 Depending on your age, it could be an indicator that you’re through menopause.
-In your late 30s, you will start to experience shorter follicular phases because your eggs are maturing faster from FSH not being able to reach the same levels as it used to.
+In your late 30s, you will start to experience shorter follicular phases because your eggs are maturing faster from FSH not being able to reach the same levels as they used to.

 When is the follicular phase considered long?